 Wolfgang Lösche, Head of Exhibition and Fairs at the Chamber of Skilled Trades, Munich.

-The prize awarded to the winner is 50,000 Euros and the announcement will be made on 19 May 2020, at the opening of the Loewe Foundation Craft Prize 2020 exhibition at the Musée des Arts Décoratifs, Paris.
+The prize awarded to the winner is 50,000 Euros and the announcement will be made at the opening of the Loewe Foundation Craft Prize 2020 exhibition at the Musée des Arts Décoratifs, Paris.
+Because of the Corona-Crisis it is postponed to Spring 2021.

 Further pictures of finalists with their work and concepts as well as the winner of the Loewe Craft Prize 2020 in print edition 2-2020.
 It will appear in early June.